 LL.M., Katholieke Universiteit

 J.D., Harvard Law School

-Professor Dubinsky serves on the Executive Committee of the American branch of the International Law Association, the Executive Editorial Board of the American Journal of Comparative Law, and the U.S. Secretary of State’s Advisory Committee on Private International Law.
-He is also a reporter for the 2010 International Congress of Comparative Law.
+Professor Dubinsky serves on the Executive Committee of the American branch of the International Law Association, the Executive Editorial Board of the American Journal of Comparative Law, and the U.S. Secretary of States Advisory Committee on Private International Law.
+He was also a reporter for the 2010 International Congress of Comparative Law.

 Is Transnational Litigation a Distinct Field?
 The Persistence of American Exceptionalism in Procedural Law, 44 STANFORD JOURNAL OF INTERNATIONAL LAW 1 (2008)

 Federal Common Law and the Finality of Judgments: A Response to Lenaerts and Gutman 55 AM.
 J. COMP.L. (forthcoming 2008)